Samsung Galaxy X – Release date, specs, price, latest news and rumours

 Samsung Galaxy X – What is it, and when does it come out?

-The majority of rumours we’ve seen refer to a device known as the Samsung Galaxy X. The working theory is that Samsung has finally managed to manufacture a foldable phone, and is preparing to unveil it this year.
+The majority of rumours we’ve seen refer to a device known as the Samsung Galaxy X. The working theory is that Samsung has finally managed to manufacture a foldable phone, and is on the verge of unveiling it.

 Here’s a quick breakdown of the key Samsung Galaxy X news and rumours: